gabimiric/VetSecure/README.md

 Database: vetsecure

-there if you look at the table with owners on left and open SELECT DATA the new owner will be shown.
+there if you look at the table with owners on left and open SELECT DATA the new petOwner will be shown.